- Publisher: Self-published

 Margaret “Meg” Delany fled her native Virginia with nothing but a battered valise to start life anew in Texas.
 When her money runs out before her final destination, she finds herself in Nowhere, Texas.
 Only the kindness of a woman named Jolene Duffy saves her from sinking into a life of desperation.

 Sheriff Malachi Walker is leery of the redhead and the timing of her arrival at the Wild Angels ranch with Jolene.
 Someone is committing heinous acts against the older woman and he’s determined to find the guilty party.
-His attraction to Vic is distracting and unwelcome, but he’s helpless to resist it.
+His attraction to her is distracting and unwelcome, but he’s helpless to resist it.

 As the crimes escalate, the ranch that was formed to help women becomes awash in blood as cattle are slaughtered.
 Malachi and Meg work together to find the culprits.
 Along the way, their attraction grows deeper as the danger around them threatens everything they hold dear.